-At the beginning of December, there was an emergent call in Alberta for available Nurse Practitioners (NP) to support continuing-care and assisted-living facilities with COVID-19 outbreaks.
+At the beginning of December, there was an emergent call in Alberta for available nurse practitioners to support continuing-care and assisted-living facilities with COVID-19 outbreaks.

-The assistance of NPs was requested in an attempt to manage individuals’ symptoms onsite and avoid emergency department use and potential hospitalization—especially since the hospitals were (and continue to be) very full.
-Some NPs stopped their regular work and were deployed to the continuing-care homes with the highest number of cases to help manage patients.
+The assistance of nurse practitioners was requested in an attempt to manage individuals’ symptoms onsite and avoid emergency department use and potential hospitalization—especially since the hospitals were (and continue to be) very full.
+Some nurse practitioners stopped their regular work and were deployed to the continuing-care homes with the highest number of cases to help manage patients.

 Knopp-Sihota’s research focuses on improving the quality of care for older adults.
 She focuses mainly on frailty in older adults living in nursing homes and is currently researching ways to improve their clinical care.
 Through this experience, she has been able to make many observations that has helped inform her research further and has opened her eyes—as a clinician and a researcher.

 “The big ‘aha’ moment for me was the realization that I have not had much experience in assisted living.
 I always assumed there was a lot of care and structure to these facilities.
 My eyes have been opened to the fact that because long-term care is so structured and regulated, it is easier to get resources.
 In assisted living, there are residents with various needs, dispersed everywhere,” she said.

 As someone whose research is specific to long-term care facilities, Knopp-Sihota said the experience has opened her eyes to the many differences between long-term care facilities—specifically nursing homes—and assisted-living facilities.

 She emphasized the biggest difference between the two is that in long-term care facilities, it’s more hospital-like—the residents usually have very high needs, and there is much more staff on site.
 In assisted-living facilities, it is more home-like, and residents have more independence.